zulip/zulip/docs/linters.md

 Finally, you can rely on our Travis CI setup to run linters for you, but it is good practice to run lint checks locally.

+**Note:** The linters only check files that git tracks.
+Remember to `git add` new files before running lint checks.

 Our linting tools generally support the ability to lint files individually--with some caveats--and those options will be described later in this document.